regtracks/regtracks/spec.md

             1. Some characters must be escaped throughout a schema, even if appearing in a literal.
 These are given in appendix B.

+            2. Rules 3.1.2.2.1-2 also apply to string literals.

         2. To match a set of values, the keyword `any` should be used, followed by a space and then the comma-delimited set that can be matched, e.g. `any h,t,p`.

-            1. Whitespace may appear between commas, since escapes and special sets are provided for whitespace (see 3.1.2.1.1 and appendix A).
+            1. Since escapes and special sets are provided for whitespace (see 3.1.2.1.1 and appendix A), whitespace may appear between commas but it has no semantic value.

             2. Single characters need not be enclosed in brackets in a set, but any string literals must be within brackets, e.g. `any h,p,(mouse),9`